nishantb1/ticket-verification-app/pythonanywhere_deployment.md

 If you encounter issues:

 1. **Pip Installation Errors:**
-   - Try using `requirements-pythonanywhere.txt` instead of `requirements.txt`
+   - Try using `--user` flag: `pip install --user package_name`
-   - Install packages individually if needed
+   - Some packages may require system dependencies on PythonAnywhere
-   - Some packages may not be available on PythonAnywhere's free tier
+   - Check PythonAnywhere's package availability

 2. **Import Errors:**
    - Check the PythonAnywhere error logs